swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-8-reproduce-the-ml-experiment-in-a-cicd-pipeline/index.md

 On GitLab, you can see the pipeline running on the **CI/CD > Pipelines** page.

 You should see a newly created pipeline.
 The pipeline should log into Google Cloud, pull the data from DVC and reproduce the experiment.
-If you encounter cache errors, verify that you have pushed all data to DVC (`dvc push`).
+If you encounter cache errors, verify that you have pushed all data to DVC with `dvc push`.

-You may have noticed that DVC was able to skip all stages as its cache it up to date.
-It helps you to be sure the experiment can be run (all data and metadata are up to date) and that the experiment can be reproduced (the results are the same).
+You may have noticed that DVC was able to skip all stages as its cache is up to date.
+It helps you to ensure the experiment can be run (all data and metadata are up to date) and that the experiment can be reproduced (the results are the same).

 This chapter is done, you can check the summary.